 The Paramount Theater in Abilene opened its doors on May 19, 1930.
 The entire town came out to see the over 1,400 electric bulbs illuminate the 90 foot marquee.
 It was billed as the "Event of the Decade!"
 Manager Wally Aiken was well known for his promotional stunts for over forty years.
 Many west Texans recall bringing milk bottle caps to get into “Uncle Wally’s Birthday Club” on Saturday mornings.
 The Paramount was a frequent destination of the soldiers from Camp Barkeley located just outside of Abilene.
 The Paramount remained open as a movie theater until the mid-seventies when box office revenues dropped and forced it to close for a short time.
 The theater re-opened in 1979 as the "Paramount Opry" for a short lived career in the country/bluegrass music business, that too failed.
 It's maximum capacity is one shy of 2,000 and the full restoration was completed in May of 1987.
 Since then, The Paramount Theater has seen it's share of films, concerts, musical productions, opera, dance, private parties and corporate meetings and more.
 It's concerts included the likes of Broadway, opera and country singer Gary Morris, rocker Ted Nugent, singer songwriter James Taylor, banjo playing funny man Steve Martin just to name a few.
 Now days it's the main attraction to downtown Abilene and a great place to take in a classic movie on a hot summer day.
 By the way, Disney's Jungle Book is playing now.

-Underwood's Cafeteria in Brownwood got it's start during the depression in the 1930's, when a local butcher, M.E.
-Underwood began cooking and selling Bar-B-Que door to door in order make ends meet for his growing family.
-By 1941 he had a little road side shack in Brady Texas, but by the end of WWII Morris Underwood opened in Brownwood on West Commerce Street.
-The Underwood's building has had it's share of renovations through out the years but still sits in the same Location at 404 West Commerce Street in Brownwood.
-The building is familiar to all that have ever eaten there, because the atmosphere is still reminiscent of years gone by, a much simpler time, when a person could order brisket and the famous "Mama Underwood's Fried Chicken" all on one plate.
-Unlike most of today's fast paced restaurants where the original founder has since been long removed, with Underwood's Cafeteria the family, Leo & Paul Underwood (brothers) still run the day to day operations.
-In fact the photographer, Carl Wayne that took these pictures is a radio friend of mine and he employs on a part-time basis one of the Underwood's.
+Underwood's Cafeteria in Brownwood got its start during the depression in the 1930s, when a local butcher, M.E.
+Underwood began cooking and selling Bar-B-Que door to door in order to make ends meet for his growing family.
+By 1941 he had a little roadside shack in Brady Texas, but by the end of WWII, Morris Underwood opened in Brownwood on West Commerce Street.
+The Underwood's building has had its share of renovations throughout the years but still sits in the same location at 404 West Commerce Street in Brownwood.
+The building is familiar to all that have ever eaten there because the atmosphere is still reminiscent of years gone by, a much simpler time when a person could order brisket and the famous "Mama Underwood's Fried Chicken" all on one plate.
+Unlike most of today's fast-paced restaurants where the original founder has since been long removed, with Underwood's Cafeteria the family, Leo & Paul Underwood (brothers) still run the day-to-day operations.
+In fact, the photographer, Carl Wayne that took these pictures is a radio friend of mine and he employs on a part-time basis one of the Underwood's.
 Paul Underwood is a sportscaster for radio station KOXE in Brownwood.

 It's been said "dome homes are virtually indestructible" and the folks at underwriters laboratories have tested that dome home theory.
 The fact is they can withstand extremely high winds and most earthquakes.
-Domes have gone through tornadoes, hurricanes (including Katrina), and earthquakes (the 7.5 earthquake in Chile) with minimal surface damage and no structural damage.
+Domes have gone through tornadoes, hurricanes (including Katrina), and earthquakes (the 7.5 earthquakes in Chile) with minimal surface damage and no structural damage.
 The difference is in the aerodynamic shape of a dome.
 Domes employ a basic yet somewhat complicated geometrical theory.
-Some domes, like the one here in Abilene, were designed utilizing a triangular pattern where by three sides are connected to other three sided walls forming a much more sturdier construction.
+Some domes, like the one here in Abilene, were designed utilizing a triangular pattern whereby three sides are connected to other three-sided walls forming a much sturdier construction.
 Dome homes are also proven to be extremely energy efficient.
 While Dome homes are more energy frugal and safer, for some odd reason, they have never really taken off.
 Could it be their non-conventional appearance, which is why we may only have one that I'm aware of here in Abilene?
-One closing thought on dome homes, they really do make sense, because, not only are they highly efficient and durable, but the can be built in no time.
+One closing thought on dome homes, they really do make sense, because, not only are they highly efficient and durable, but they can be built in no time.